magma-labs/BrightCoders/cohort/ago-18/selection-process/README.md

 3       | Technical             | Intermediate web programing level (HTML+CSS+JS)and ability to analyze and resolve problems based on logical deductions and expressing them using a programming language
 4       | Willingness to learn  | Desire, readiness and passion to keep learning

-## Step 1 Registration
+## Step 1 Profile review
-Provided information is revised and those candidates that do not satisfy entry requirements are notified.
+Profile of candidates is reviewed and only those who meet the requirements stated on the entry profile continue in the selection process.

-## Step 2 Bootcamp
+## Step 2 HackDay

 ### Agenda
 ### __Day 1__